robyf/gradle-jarinjar-plugin/README.md

 # gradle-jarinjar-plugin
-Eclipse Jar in Jar packages as gradle plugin
+A repackaging of Eclipse's jar in jar loader easily usable as gradle plugin.